Quantifying Very Extreme Precipitation and Temperature Using Huge Ensembles Generated by Machine Learning-based Climate Model Emulators: Results

 Fig. \ref{fig:prec-climate} provides information about the extremes climatology (estimated AEP depths and shape parameters) in the ensemble, based on the threshold exceedances approach using $n$=499 exceedances.
 The AEP depth estimates show spatial patterns in accordance with U.S. precipitation climatology: the most extreme precipitation is seen on the Gulf Coast and the least extreme precipitation is in the dry interior of the western U.S. The spatial pattern in the shape parameter estimates is less intuitive, but one interesting feature is that many of the estimates (56\%) are negative (corresponding to bounded distributions), in contrast with previous analyses that generally estimate positive shape parameters (summarized in \citet{nasem2024pmp}).
 We explore this result further below.

 Next we assess the performance of the GEV and POT fitting approaches for estimation of AEP depths corresponding to shorter time periods, 1000 and 10000 years, that are within the range of our ensemble size.
 By investigating shorter periods, we can estimate AEP depths directly as empirical quantiles of the samples in the ensemble and use them to assess the performance of EVA-based AEP depth estimates.
 Fig. \ref{fig:prec-rv-bias} shows that when the POT threshold is sufficiently high (e.g., using sample sizes of 499 and fewer), the AEP depth estimates are very similar to the empirical quantiles.
 In contrast, for lower thresholds (larger sample sizes), there appears to be a modest upward bias.
-In stark contrast, GEV estimation based on annual maxima appears to be severely upwardly-biased, particularly for grid cells with more extreme precipitation.
-The fact that the POT-based AEP depths are well-aligned with the empirical quantile-based estimates for shorter time periods provides support for using the POT-based AEP depth estimates for longer time periods (such as 100000 and one million years).
-Block maxima with blocks of a year are clearly insufficient for good estimation.
-One could explore using longer blocks (e.g., 5, 10 or 20 years), but in our exploration here we focus on POT methods and sensitivity to the threshold.
+In stark contrast, GEV estimation based on annual maxima (the most common choice in practice) appears to be severely upwardly-biased, particularly for grid cells with more extreme precipitation.
+The fact that POT-based AEP depths are well-aligned with empirical quantile-based estimates for shorter time periods provides support for using POT-based AEP depth estimates for longer time periods (such as 100000 and one million years).
+Block maxima with blocks of a year are clearly insufficient for good estimation, as is also the case for POT estimation using the same sample size (results not shown).
+Use of longer blocks (e.g., 5, 10, 20, ... years) for GEV analysis produces results (not shown) equivalent to those seen here for POT, but here we focus on POT methods and sensitivity to the threshold.